swaldman/sbt-ethereum/src/main/paradox/tutorials/getting-started.md

 You could just copy and paste the (very long!) command, but please don't! _sbt-ethereum_ by design relies up _tab completion_ to make typing long but descriptive commands easy.
 If you are familiar with tab completion, you should be able to enter this long command very quickly.
 Start with `ethK<tab>` and go from there.
-For the address part, remember that the address alias `defailt-sender` was defined for this address, so instead of copying and pasting the long hex address, consider just typing `d<tab>`. _sbt-ethereum_ tab-completes address aliases!
+For the address part, remember that the address alias `default-sender` was defined for this address, so instead of copying and pasting the long hex address, consider just typing `d<tab>`. _sbt-ethereum_ tab-completes address aliases!